University Finance Lab

-University Finance Lab is a consultancy based in the United States that assists colleges and universities with their in-house trading rooms and finance labs.
+University Finance Lab is a consultancy based in the United States that assists colleges and universities with their in-house facilities such as computer rooms and finance labs.
 It is a complete directory of university-based finance labs and offers research on the performance and need for such rooms at business schools across North America.

 History

 University Finance Lab has offered consultancy and design rendering since its establishment.
 The company's role and the general role of trading rooms has received coverage since the start of the 21st century.
 The company predominantly works with North American-based universities, where the majority of demand is for education-based trading rooms.

 In 2005, the company was featured in an article created by McMaster University that studied the role that finance labs can play as a learning aid for economics students.
 The article, which also discussed the discrepancies in theoretical knowledge and practical application shown by students, went on to feature in the peer-reviewed Journal of Financial Education.
 At the time, University Finance Lab had already been established and was used as an example to help promote a higher level of competency with students that had graduated.

 Later that year, a similar study was carried out by the non-profit education Educause.
 This study focused on how technology could improve higher education and how trading rooms designed by University Finance Lab and their partners assisted learning in higher education.

 As universities and colleges installed more trading rooms, various journals discussed their uses.
 As a result, the overall approach to the design and implementation of future finance labs changed to ensure they could be used for multiple learning techniques.